MatthewWilliamNoble/AutomaticTinderSwiper/README.md

 ## Installation and Requirements

 This script utilizes Python3, Selenium, and the Google Chrome webdriver.
+Python3 and Selenium can be downloaded to your environment using `PiP`, but the Google Chrome webdriver I had to download (and append to my `PATH`) separately.
+More information on them is available here:

 Python3 can be found [here](https://www.python.org/downloads/).